-Before turning on the Raspberry Pi, its recommendable to connect everything first: keyboard, mouse and the microSD card we prepared on previous step.
-Is recommendable to connect it to internet also, through Ethernet cable or Wifi adapter (USB).
+Before turning on the Raspberry Pi, it's recommendable to connect everything first: keyboard, mouse and the microSD card we prepared on the previous step.
+It is recommendable to also connect it to internet, through Ethernet cable or Wi-Fi adapter (USB).
 For now, will use the monitor to see what's going on, so use the raspberry's HDMI output, and connect it to a TV or monitor.

-Once everything is connected and prepared, its time to power it on.
+Once everything is connected and prepared, it's time to power it on.
 Connect the USB/micro USB cable to the power adapter.
 As soon as we connect it on, the raspi will start installing and booting the operating system.
-At the top left corner will be the 4 icons of raspberry, and many lines of text showing the process and the state of it.
-Hopefully all will be marked as: [OK], on that case, the OS is correctly installed.
+In the top left corner will be the 4 icons of raspberry, and many lines of text showing the process and the state of it.
+Hopefully all will be marked as: [OK], in that case, the OS is correctly installed.